Uninformed Search Algorithms: Exploring New Possibilities (Updated 2023)

 - If there is more than one solution for a given problem, then BFS will provide the minimal solution which requires the least number of steps.

-- It requires lots of memory since each level of the tree must be saved into memory to expand the next level.
+- It requires lots of memory since each level of the tree must be saved in memory to expand to the next level.

 - BFS needs lots of time if the solution is far away from the root node.

-Complete: Yes (assuming b is finite)
+- Complete: Yes (assuming b is finite)

-Time Complexity: O(bd)
+- Time Complexity: O(bd)

-Space complexity: O(bd)
+- Space complexity: O(bd)

-Optimal: Yes, if Step cost = 1 (i.e. no cost/all step costs are same)
+- Optimal: Yes, if step cost = 1 (i.e., no cost/all step costs are same)

-This algorithm is mainly used when the step costs are not the same but we need the optimal solution to the goal state.
-In such cases, we use Uniform Cost Search to find the goal and the path including the cumulative cost to expand each node from the root node to the goal node.
-It does not go depth or breadth, it searches for the next node with the lowest cost and in the case of the same path cost, let’s consider lexicographical order in our case.
+This algorithm is mainly used when the step costs are not the same, but we need the optimal solution to the goal state.
+In such cases, we use Uniform Cost Search to find the goal and the path, including the cumulative cost to expand each node from the root node to the goal node.
+It does not go depth or breadth.
+It searches for the next node with the lowest cost, and in the case of the same path cost, let’s consider lexicographical order in our case.

-In the above figure consider S to be the start node and G to be the goal state.
-From node S we look for a node to expand and we have nodes A and G but since it’s a uniform cost search it’s expanding the node with the lowest step cost so node A becomes the successor rather than our required goal node G. From A we look at its children nodes B and C. So since C has the lowest step cost it traverses through node C and then we look at successors of C i.e. D and G since the cost to D is low we expand along with the node D. Since D has only one child G which is our required goal state we finally reach the goal state D by implementing UFS Algorithm.
-If we have traversed this way definitely our total path cost from S to G is just 6 even after traversing through many nodes rather than going to G directly where the cost is 12 and 6<<12(in terms of step cost).
+In the above figure, consider S to be the start node and G to be the goal state.
+From node S we look for a node to expand, and we have nodes A and G, but since it’s a uniform cost search, it’s expanding the node with the lowest step cost, so node A becomes the successor rather than our required goal node G. From A we look at its children nodes B and C. Since C has the lowest step cost, it traverses through node C. Then we look at the successors of C, i.e., D and G. Since the cost to D is low, we expand along with node D. Since D has only one child G which is our required goal state we finally reach the goal state D by implementing UFS Algorithm.
+If we have traversed this way, definitely our total path cost from S to G is just 6 even after traversing through many nodes rather than going to G directly where the cost is 12 and 6<<12(in terms of step cost).
 But this may not work with all cases.

-Complete: Yes (if b is finite and costs are stepped costs are zero)
+- Complete: Yes (if b is finite and costs are stepped, costs are zero)

-Time Complexity: O(b(c/ϵ)) where, ϵ -> is the lowest cost, c -> optimal cost
+- Time Complexity: O(b(c/ϵ)) where, ϵ -> is the lowest cost, c -> optimal cost

-Space complexity: O(b(c/ϵ))
+- Space complexity: O(b(c/ϵ))

-Optimal: Yes (even for non-even cost)
+- Optimal: Yes (even for non-even cost)

-Depth Limited Search (DLS):
+Depth Limited Search (DLS)

 DLS is an uninformed search algorithm.
 This is similar to DFS but differs only in a few ways.
 The sad failure of DFS is alleviated by supplying a depth-first search with a predetermined depth limit.
 That is, nodes at depth are treated as if they have no successors.
 This approach is called a depth-limited search.
 The depth limit solves the infinite-path problem.
 Depth-limited search can be halted in two cases:

 - Standard Failure Value (SFV): The SFV tells that there is no solution to the problem.

-- Cutoff Failure Value (CFV): The Cutoff Failure Value tells that there is no solution within the given depth-limit.
+- Cutoff Failure Value (CFV): The Cutoff Failure Value tells that there is no solution within the given depth limit.

 The above figure illustrates the implementation of the DLS algorithm.
 Node A is at Limit = 0, followed by nodes B, C, D, and E at Limit = 1 and nodes F, G, and H at Limit = 2.
-Our start state is considered to be node A and our goal state is node H. To reach node H we apply DLS.
-So in the first case let’s, set our limit to 0 and search for the goal.
+Our start state is considered to be node A, and our goal state is node H. To reach node H, we apply DLS.
+So in the first case, let’s set our limit to 0 and search for the goal.

 This image explains the DLS implementation and could be referred to for better understanding.